 Alright, so let’s dive right into how you make those babies.
 After you do this and you see your baby for the first time, trust me – you will become ADDICTED and will end up having a huge family of Fiddles.
 Not such a bad thing, really …

-Step 1: You will need to find a node (where the leaf’s steam is connected to the trunk of the Fiddle) and cut right above that as shown in the photo above.
+Step 1: You will need to find a node (where the leaf’s stem is connected to the trunk of the Fiddle) and cut right above that as shown in the photo above.

 Step 2: Remove the bottom leaves so you get a nice bare stem as in the photo above.
 Gently clean any dust and dirt off the leaves with a damp rag or paper towel using lukewarm water.